agoutsmedt/website/content/en/post/2023-11-09-scraping-bis/index.en.markdown

 Ok.
 Now we can run the loop to retrieve all the data for the 3 pages.
 Here, we will conform to the delay set by the polite package: we will wait 5 seconds on each page, not to hammer the website with too many requests.
 As we need the web page to load properly to retrieve the data, it is also a way to take the time of loading the page to avoid missing data if your internet connection is too slow.

-Here, you just have to use *scrapemate* to find the appropriate css selector for each information and extract the corresponding text.
+Here, you just have to use *scrapemate* to find the appropriate CSS selector for each information and extract the corresponding text.
 You can also see that by clicking on the title of the speech, you are navigating towards the dedicated web page of the corresponding speech.
 It means that to the title is associated a URL link, a “href” in html language.
 So you need to extract the “href” attribute associated to the title thanks to *RSelenium*.

 ``` r
 metadata <- tibble(date = c(),